KimNaRyeong/CS454_team3_Bayesian_sbfl/README.md

     * Lang
         * Some bugs which are failed to build are excepted
         * The list of that faild bugs are in `ant_build/not_built.txt`
+    * Math
+        * Build is failed with default settings.
+        * Script `ant_build/math.sh`:
+            * Download Junit.jar directrly
+            * Add an option to the command to allow the build process to continue even if tests fail